 - Metal sheets that lift or blow around in the wind

 - Damage from items like tree branches or other items blown around

-Once you’ve had a look around your roof and found where you need to cover up a leak or problem, it’s time to get your tarp and make a start tarping up your roof.
-Here’s what you will need:-
+Once you’ve inspected your roof and found where you need to cover up the leak or problem, here’s what you will need to commence tarping your roof:

 - A tarp (obviously) the thicker and heavier the better

 The size of the tarp you have will determine what you’re able to do with it.
 For example if you only have a small tarp and can’t get a hold of a bigger one (often tarps will sell out during storm season) you may have to take a different approach than if you can get your hands on a large tarp that covers most or all of your roof.